imohitch/DeepLearningOnAndroid/SETUP.md

 * https://developer.android.com/studio/install.html

 ### Open TFAnroid app in android studio
-This should be fairly simple, if no please refer the video.
+This should be fairly simple.
 ### Common errors and warning at first run
 When opening the Android project for first time you may encounter error and warning like these in images below, to resolve them simply **click install or upgrade** which ever is appropriate.
 This may do some one time heavy downloads, which **can take some time to complete.**